hasnainnaeem/Gunshot-Detection-in-Audio/README.md

     - gun_shot (2848)
     - Total files are 11206.

-- FinallY, folds in dataset were increased from 10 to 40 to make it work on computers with less RAM memory.
+- Finally, folds in dataset were increased from 10 to 40 to make it work on computers with less RAM memory.

 ## Other Details
 - Currently, dataset is missing from the repository but a download link will be added soon.